B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/LoadSchema.rst

 ::

-    -i, --schema-directory      (Required) Path to the directory of the schema to upload (default: None).
+    -i, --schema-directory      (Required) Path to the directory of the schema to upload.

-    -sp, --species-id           (Required) The integer identifier or name of the species that the schema will be associated to in the NS (default: None).
+    -sp, --species-id           (Required) The integer identifier or name of the species that the schema will be associated to in Chewie-NS.

-    -sn, --schema-name          (Required) A brief and meaningful name that should help understand the type and content of the schema (default: None).
+    -sn, --schema-name          (Required) A brief and meaningful name that should help understand the type and content of the schema.

-    -lp, --loci-prefix          (Required) Prefix included in the name of each locus of the schema (default: None).
+    -lp, --loci-prefix          (Required) Prefix included in the name of each locus of the schema.

     --df, --description-file    (Optional) Path to a text file with a description about the schema.
                                 Markdown syntax is supported in order to offer greater customizability